Philippine Rabbit: History

 Philippine Rabbit was founded on August 28, 1946 by brothers-in-law, Florencio P. Buan and Ricardo L. Paras.
 It was then named Philippine Rabbit Bus Company, Ltd. They started with two salvaged US Army weapon carriers which they bought in a junk shop in Mabalacat, Pampanga.
 Their maiden trip was from Divisoria, Manila with a stopover in San Fernando, Pampanga.
 On its one year of operation, the company was operating ten US Army weapon carriers converted to passenger trucks.
 In 1952, they acquired front-engined International Harvester buses which operated from Manila to Moncada, Camiling, Victoria, La Paz, Concepcion and Tarlac City.
 The company was incorporated on August 28, 1957 with the business name Philippine Rabbit Bus Lines, Incorporated.

 On March 25, 1963, the PRBL incorporators organized the Bupar Motors Corporation as the exclusive distributor of Mitsubishi Fuso engines and spare parts in the country.
 The corporation also included a bus body building plant (which built their famous red, rivet-studded buses) and a tire recapping facility.
 In 1977 PRBL opened its Rabbitours Division in its Caloocan Terminal on 2nd Avenue to handle chartered trips for domestic tours.
 With the tax incentives the government gives to Tourism oriented companies, PRBL started acquiring air-conditioned buses.
 In the start of the 1980s, the Company started modernizing its bus fleet with air-conditioned buses servicing the routes to Baguio, Balanga, Bataan, Laoag, Ilocos Norte, and Tarlac.

 In January 1992, PRBL started its bus fleet rehabilitation.
 They announced the acquisition of 150 brand new air conditioned buses for its 3-year modernization program to meet the demands for safe and convenient travel on air conditioned buses.
 Twenty Mitsubishi De Luxe (2001 series) were commissioned in 1992; another thirty Nissan Diesel (Aero Bus Series) in 1993; Fifty Nissan Diesel (Flexi Series) in 1994, and another fifty Nissan Diesel (Euro Bus Series 3015) in 1995.

-In 1998, the Philippine Rabbit became one of the sponsors of the Metropolitan Basketball Association in partnership with the Philippine media conglomerate and broadcasting company ABS-CBN Corporation.
+In 1998, the Philippine Rabbit became one of the sponsors of the Metropolitan Basketball Association in partnership with the Philippine media company ABS-CBN Corporation.
 The company renewed its partnership with ABS-CBN in February 2000.

 Labor dispute and losses

 In 2002, the company's workers conducted a 50 day strike.
 By November 2002, the company was forced to close its offices due to the strike.
 The strike ended on 19 December 2002 after the company's workers and management came to an agreement.

 On April 5, 2004, the company's employees went on strike and demanded for the prompt payment of salaries and benefits, their 13th Month Pay, Retirement benefits, and service incentive pays, including the immediate updating of employees' SSS premium contributions and collected SSS Salary loan deductions.
 They also cite the non-implementation of agreement between the workers and the Philippine Rabbit dated December 2002.
-On April 7, 2004, DOLE Secretary Patricia Sto.
-Tomas issued a Return-to-Work Order with PRBL Management promising to settle its obligations to the employees.
-The Company defaulted.